Get into Emory

 3 popular Top Tier solutions recommended for you!

-Top Tier’s students had GREAT results in this year’s admissions, both early and regular.
-Check out our success rates!
+Top Tier’s students had GREAT results in both the early and regular rounds.
+Check out our successes!

 Applying to Emory University

 Emory offers students an Early Decision round, an Early Decision II round, and a Regular Decision round.
 While the Early Decision deadline is November 1st, both the Early Decision II and the Regular Decision round deadlines are January 1st.
 Students can apply through the Common Application or the Coalition Application to the Emory campus, the Oxford campus, or both.
 Students can even decide to apply to one of the campuses in an Early round, while applying to the other campus in Regular.
 If a student applies to one of Emory’s campuses in the Early Decision II round, they must be prepared to withdraw their Regular applications to other colleges should they be admitted in mid-February.
 Similarly, students who apply Early Decision I to Emory must withdraw any Early Action applications made to other schools if they are accepted to Emory.
-Students applying to Emory should be aware that the Admissions Office super-scores SAT tests, but not ACT tests.
-As such, the median SAT score of accepted Class of 2023 students was a 1500 composite.
+The middle 50 percent SAT score of accepted Class of 2026 students was 1470-1560, and the middle 50 percent ACT score was 33-35.
 Most applicants to Emory will not be interviewed, but a small number of applicants will be invited to an alumni interview.
 Admissions Officers never conduct interviews for Emory University.

 Admissions Wrap Up for Emory University